TristanBeer/DRUMS_Batch/README.md

 -- Deletes temp folder from MISC_2

-Multiprocessing has been implemented for composing the initial images, this increases speed by ~6x, currently set to 12 processes, your may need to turn this down if your CPU has less then 12 threads.
+Multiprocessing has been implemented for composing the initial images.
+Currently this is set to 12 processes, your may need to turn this down if your CPU has less then 12 threads.